Shopping Cart Best Practices – An analysis Of Top 200 E-commerce Websites

 Here are some examples of cross-sells that direct visitors to the product page

 And here are some examples of companies that allow the visitors to add the items directly from the cross-sells to the cart.

-Of the 200 evaluated carts, 51% have some sort of a promotional banner, while 49% don’t.
+Of the 200 evaluated carts, 51% have some promotional banner, while 49% don’t.
 Also, there were different placements, of the 51% that have the banners: 88% have the banner on the top, and 11.7% on the bottom of the cart page.

-Here are some examples of companies include the promotion banner:
+Here are some examples of companies that include the promotion banner:

 Join 25,000+ Marketing Professionals

 If you enjoyed this post, please consider subscribing to the Invesp blog feed to have future articles delivered to your feed reader. or,receive weekly updates by email:

 Connect with us